jonkykong/SideMenu/README.md

 /// Use a snapshot for the presenting vierw controller while the menu is displayed.
 Useful when layout changes occur during transitions.
 Not recommended for apps that support rotation.
 Default is false. var presentingViewControllerUseSnapshot: Bool = false
-/// The presentation style of the menu. var presentStyle: SideMenuPresentStyle = .viewSlideOut /**
+/// The presentation style of the menu. var presentationStyle: SideMenuPresentStyle = .viewSlideOut /**
  The push style of the menu.